-The menus and toolbars in AutoCAD[®] LT 2010 are designed to allow the CAD operators to quickly activate the desired commands.
-Besides using the Draw toolbar, we can also select the different Draw commands through the Menu Bar.
+• The menus and toolbars in AutoCAD® 2011 are designed to allow the CAD operators to quickly activate the desired commands.

 1. In the Draw toolbar, click on the little triangle next to the circle icon.
 Note that the little triangle indicates additional options are available.